 A lady who went to Spain on one of Southway's trips offered an internet beginners' course to people in the church.
 She charged tuition and applied that money to the cost of her trip.

 Rick Knox, Adviser for Europe for International Teams suggests the books they use for their short-termers:

 Knox says, "The methods concentrate on personal rather than impersonal appeals.
 The approach aims to minister to potential donors instead of being just an attempt to get money from them.

-"The donor needs to feel that he or she is a genuine partner (not just a paper partner) in the venture, with real ownership of the vision.
-That can happen when the donor get timely, enthusiastic reports on missionary activity in which her or she has invested the Lord's resources.
+"The donors needs to feel that they are genuine partners (not just partners on paper) in the venture, with real ownership of the vision.
+That will more likely happen if the donor gets timely, enthusiastic reports on missionary activity in which her or she has invested.

 Elaine in OK, wrote: "The best money maker [for the youth] has been a church dinner/bake auction.
-They charge for the dinner and people from the church bake yummy desserts.
+They charge for the dinner, and people from the church bake yummy desserts.
 These are auctioned off after dinner.
 The really good cooks get high dollars for their cakes and pies.
 This is the third time we've done this.
-I think they usually make $2000-$5000.
-Of course, many folks in our church are unusually generous.
+They usually make $2000-$5000.
+Of course, many folks in our church are generous.
 One man bids really high on his wife's cakes (best cook in the church!), wins, and then cuts it up and has people re-bid on each slice!

-"This year (and this is very radical for us) people bid high on a couple pies with the understanding that they could throw them in someone's face -- with that person's permission.
+"This year (and this is very radical for us) people bid high on a couple of pies with the understanding that they could throw them in someone's face (with that person's permission of course).